top of page

 The electives network.
 A great starting point if you have no idea where to go, as they have reviews from a lot of different countries and hospitals.

 SIR RFS.
 Elective rotations in IR have been around for a long time in the US, and the RFS have some great resources for medical students.
-Here is a great post with some top tips for your elective.

 Elective reports on this site.
 We have reached out to past IR elective students to share accounts of their experiences and hope to publish some of these below soon.